plan-systems/design-docs/proof-of-correctness.md

 In computer science, a "proof of [correctness](https://en.wikipedia.org/wiki/Correctness_(computer_science))" refers to a formal walk-though and demonstration that a proposed method and/or design rigorously satisfies a given set of specifications or claims.
 The intention is to remove _all doubt_ that there exists a set of conditions such that the proposed method would _not_ meet all the specifications.

-Below, we express a [scenario](#scenario), list a [set of specifications](#Specifications-&-Requirements), and propose [a system of operation](#Proposed-System-of-Operation) intended to address the scanario and specifications.
+Below, we express a [scenario](#scenario), list a [set of specifications](#Specifications-&-Requirements), and propose [a system of operation](#Proposed-System-of-Operation) intended to address the scenario and specifications.
 We then proceed to demonstrate [correctness for each specification](#Proof-of-Requirements-&-Claims), citing how the system and its prescribed operation satisfies that specification.

 Please note that the data structures listed below are intended to convey understanding and model correctness more than they are intended to be performant.  [go-plan](https://github.com/plan-tools/go-plan) is intended to be the latter.